jackwalkerstevenson/shokat_bitopic_scripts/README.md

-# plateplotr
+# shokat bitopic scripts
-Plotting plate reader data
+Plotting data for bitopic inhibitor project

-This script is intended for reading dose-response data created on a plate reader, normalizing the data, fitting a dose-response curve and plotting it in the style of Prism.

-NOTE as of 2023-04 plateplotr is in active development and depends on jackwalkerstevenson/doseplotr, and as such is not usable on its own. doseplotr is also in active development and is planned to supersede plateplotr in the near future.
+This is a working repo and sandbox for Jack Stevenson's work on the Shokat bitopic ABL inhibitor project.
+It was originally used to develop what would become jackwalkerstevenson/doseplotr and still depends heavily on doseplotr.

 Written by Jack Stevenson, Shokat lab, UCSF in 2022–23.

-For instructions, please see plot.R.